While giving back is his main passion, Chris works professionally in digital marketing.

 In his free time, Chris enjoys working out and going on long runs, browsing flea markets, cooking, reading, and studying multiple languages.
 He is trilingual, and knows English, Russian, and Spanish.
 With family routes from Minsk, Belarus, and Krasnoyarsk, Russia, Chris is extremely proud of his family heritage and proudly speaks the beautiful Russian language.

 He’s also a traveler, with goals to visit 30 countries, all 50 states in the U.S., and all seven continents before he turns 30 years old, and will have achieved about half of his goal by the end of 2025.
-Chris is a sneakerhead and a car fanatic, and will forever cherish his 2010 Camaro SS and 2018 Alfa Romeo Stelvio.
-Last but not least—the gamer in him wouldn’t shy away from telling you that he is a Call of Duty lover (probably amplified from the early access to new releases and free DLC packs he’d get as a perk of working at SOHH), and was ranked #34 out of over 9,000,000 people worldwide on Black Ops II Hardpoint mode back in the day.
+Chris is a sneakerhead and a car fanatic too, and will forever cherish his 2010 Camaro SS and 2018 Alfa Romeo Stelvio (in which he and Caty have an awesome car camping setup).
+Last but not least—the gamer in him wouldn’t shy away from telling you that he is a Call of Duty lover, and was ranked #34 out of over 9,000,000 people worldwide on Black Ops II Hardpoint mode back in the day.